 - (not shown cause it's inside the hammock) Warbonnet Black Mamba Long & Wide 3 Season Top Quilt, ~$275, ~24oz

 - Warbonnet BigMambaJamba Tarp with pullouts, ~$120, ~12oz

-The biggest hassle, (or learning curve), is getting the angle of the straps high enough so there is enough sag.
+The biggest hassle, (or learning curve), is getting the angle of the straps high enough so there is enough ridgeline sag.
 This probably doesn't make much sense to non-hammockers, but you need a little sag to make sleeping flat diagonally easier.
 To keep the bottom of the hammock 2 foot off ground when loaded, you need to have the straps up the tree trunk about 9 feet to get some sag in the ridgeline.
 I use my trekking pole to position the straps.

 Cozies (at least my type of cozy)A cozy is simply an insulating bag.
 Some are designed to handle a cook pot.
 Mine are designed for freezer bag cooking.
 I consider a cozy to be a cooking pan, so I'm not so concerned about the weight as I am performance.

 I know there are lots of cozy designs out there, and I don't pretend for one moment to be some kind of "cozy expert".
 But I know that when I wanted to make a cozy, I could've leveraged a few ideas.

 I've used stocking caps, grey foam,Walmart pad blue foam, 1/8" packaging bubble-wrap, Reflectix (foil-clad bubble wrap insulation) and 3mm neoprene.
 I like neoprene the best because of the flexibility and because Reflectix goes flat from altitude over-expansion.